Keizahemmanuel7/shirtify-privacy-policy/README.md

-PRIVACY POLICY – SHIRTIFY CUSTOM APPAREL STORE
+PRIVACY POLICY

+Shirtify Custom Apparel Store

-Effective Date: 14 March 2026
+Effective Date: 31 May 2026

 Shirtify Custom Apparel Store is a mobile application developed by Kasanvu Emmanuel.
-The app serves as a gateway to the Digitees online shopping platform, allowing users to browse products, create accounts, manage orders, and make purchases through the Digitees website.
+The app provides users with access to custom apparel, personalized clothing, printed merchandise, fashion products, accessories, and related services available through the Digitees platform.

+The Shirtify Custom Apparel Store app primarily functions as a gateway that allows users to access products and services offered through Digitees.
+Most account registration, login, profile management, product customization, purchases, payment processing, order fulfillment, shipping, and customer account management are provided through the Digitees website and its authorized service providers.

-This Privacy Policy explains how information is handled when using the Shirtify app and the Digitees platform accessible through the app.
+This Privacy Policy explains how information is handled when you use the Shirtify Custom Apparel Store app and the Digitees services accessible through the app.

-By using this application, you agree to the practices described below.
+By accessing or using Shirtify Custom Apparel Store, you agree to the practices described in this Privacy Policy.

-──────────────────────────────
+---

-1. HOW THE SHIRTIFY APP OPERATES ──────────────────────────────
+1. HOW THE SHIRTIFY CUSTOM APPAREL STORE APP OPERATES

-The Shirtify app primarily functions as an interface that provides access to the Digitees online shopping platform.
+Shirtify Custom Apparel Store serves as an interface that connects users to custom apparel and merchandise offered through the Digitees platform.

-Most account registration, login, order processing, payment processing, and customer account functionality are provided through the Digitees website accessible within the app.
+When users create accounts, sign in, customize products, place orders, submit payment information, track purchases, manage profiles, or communicate with customer support, these activities are generally processed through Digitees and its authorized partners.

-While Google Play Data Safety disclosures may describe certain information as collected through the app experience, much of this information is collected and processed through the Digitees platform when users interact with website features available inside the app.
+While Google Play Data Safety disclosures may indicate that certain information is collected through the app experience, much of this information is collected and processed through Digitees when users interact with website features available within the app.

-──────────────────────────────
+---

+2. PERMISSIONS USED

+The app requests only permissions necessary for normal functionality and compliance with Google Play requirements.

+Internet Access (android.permission.INTERNET)

+This permission is required to:

+- Load website content
+- Display products and services
+- Connect to Digitees
+- Enable secure communication
+- Process user requests
+- Access online resources

+Permissions Not Used

+Shirtify Custom Apparel Store does not request or access:

+- Camera
+- Microphone
+- Contacts
+- SMS or MMS
+- Call Logs
+- GPS Location
+- Background Location
+- Bluetooth
+- Device Storage or Files

+The app does not collect personal information through device permissions.

+---

-2. INFORMATION COLLECTED THROUGH THE DIGITEES PLATFORM ──────────────────────────────
+3. INFORMATION COLLECTED THROUGH DIGITEES

-When users create accounts, sign in, place orders, make payments, or interact with e-commerce features through the Digitees platform, the following information may be collected and processed:

-• Email Address – for account registration, authentication, order communication, account management, security, and customer support

-• User ID / Username – for account identification, login functionality, account management, and security purposes

-• Full Name – for account and order processing

-• Shipping Address – for product delivery

-• Phone Number – for delivery coordination, account verification, and customer support

-• Purchase Information – including order history, transaction records, and purchase-related activities
+Shirtify Custom Apparel Store does not directly collect, store, or maintain customer information on its own servers.

-• Payment Information – payment details entered during purchases and processed securely through Digitees and its authorized payment service providers
+However, when users interact with Digitees through the app, Digitees and its authorized service providers may collect information including:

+- Email address
+- Username
+- Full name
+- User account information
+- Billing information
+- Shipping information
+- Purchase history
+- Transaction information
+- Payment information
+- Product customization information
+- Customer support communications

 This information may be used for:

-• App and website functionality
+- Account registration
+- User authentication
-• Account management
+- Account management
+- Product customization
-• Order processing and fulfillment
+- Order processing
-• Payment processing
+- Payment processing
-• Fraud prevention, security, and compliance
+- Shipping and delivery
-• Customer support and communication
+- Customer support

-──────────────────────────────
-3. DATA SHARING
-──────────────────────────────

-Information provided through the Digitees platform may be shared with authorized service providers when necessary to:

-• Process payments
-• Fulfill product orders
-• Prevent fraud and unauthorized activity
-• Maintain account security
-• Provide customer support
-• Comply with legal obligations

-These service providers may include payment processors, delivery providers, hosting providers, and other operational partners used by the Digitees platform.

-──────────────────────────────
+- Fraud prevention
+- Security monitoring
+- Legal compliance
+- Service improvement

+Users should review Digitees' Privacy Policy for detailed information regarding how personal data is collected, processed, stored, and protected.

+---

 4. THIRD-PARTY SERVICES
-──────────────────────────────

-The Shirtify app may provide access to or interact with third-party services, including:

-• Digitees Website
-• Payment processors used by Digitees
-• Delivery and logistics service providers
-• Other services necessary for e-commerce operations

-These services operate under their own privacy policies and terms of service.

-──────────────────────────────
-5. DATA SECURITY
-──────────────────────────────

-Data transmitted through the Shirtify app and the Digitees platform is protected using secure connections and encryption in transit where applicable.

-Payment processing, order management, and related e-commerce services are handled through the Digitees platform and its authorized service providers.

-──────────────────────────────
-6. DATA RETENTION AND DELETION ──────────────────────────────

-Information is retained only for as long as necessary to provide account services, process orders, maintain security, comply with legal obligations, and support business operations.

-Users may request:

-• Deletion of their account and associated data
-• Deletion of specific personal data without deleting their account

-Data deletion requests can be submitted at:
+The app may rely on third-party services that may collect information as part of providing their services.

+These services may include:

+- Digitees
+- Google Play Services
+- Payment processors
+- Shipping providers
+- Hosting providers
+- Analytics providers
+- Security providers
+- Customer support services

+Each third-party service operates under its own Privacy Policy and Terms of Service.

+Users are encouraged to review those policies before using such services.

+---

+5. DATA SHARING

+Information collected through Digitees may be shared with authorized third parties when necessary to:

+- Process payments
+- Complete purchases
+- Produce customized products
+- Deliver products
+- Arrange shipping
+- Provide customer support
+- Prevent fraud
+- Protect user accounts
+- Comply with legal obligations
+- Maintain platform operations

+Shirtify Custom Apparel Store does not sell personal information to third parties.

+---

+6. LOG DATA

+In the event of an app error or technical issue, diagnostic information may be collected automatically by third-party services.

+This information may include:

+- IP address
+- Device model
+- Device name
+- Operating system version
+- Browser information
+- App configuration
+- Date and time of use
+- Technical diagnostic data

+This information is used to improve reliability, security, troubleshooting, and overall service performance.

+---

+7. COOKIES AND TRACKING TECHNOLOGIES

+Shirtify Custom Apparel Store does not directly use cookies.

+However, websites and services accessed through the app, including Digitees, may use cookies and similar technologies to:

+- Remember user preferences
+- Maintain login sessions
+- Support account functionality
+- Improve user experience
+- Analyze website performance
+- Provide security features

+Users may manage cookie settings through their browser preferences where applicable.

+---

+8. SERVICE PROVIDERS

+We may rely on third-party companies and individuals to:

+- Operate services
+- Process transactions
+- Manufacture customized products
+- Deliver products
+- Ship orders
+- Provide customer support
+- Monitor performance
+- Analyze usage
+- Improve security
+- Maintain infrastructure

+These providers may have access to information necessary to perform their services and are expected to protect such information appropriately.

+---

+9. DATA SECURITY

+Reasonable administrative, technical, and organizational measures are used by service providers to help protect information transmitted through the app and associated services.

+However, no method of electronic transmission or storage can be guaranteed to be completely secure.

+Users provide information at their own discretion and risk.

+---

+10. EXTERNAL LINKS DISCLAIMER

+The app may contain links to third-party websites and services.

+We are not responsible for:

+- Third-party website content
+- Third-party privacy practices
+- External services
+- Data collection activities performed by third parties

+Users should review the Privacy Policies of any external websites they visit.

+---

+11. DATA RETENTION

+Shirtify Custom Apparel Store does not directly retain personal information.

+Information collected through Digitees is retained according to Digitees' policies, operational requirements, legal obligations, and applicable regulations.

+---

+12. DATA DELETION

+Users may request either of the following:

+Account Deletion

+Users may request deletion of their account and associated personal information where applicable.

+Partial Data Deletion

+Users may request deletion of specific personal information without deleting their entire account, where permitted.

+Data deletion requests can be submitted through the following page:

 https://keizahemmanuel7.github.io/shirtify-data-deletion/